tkvangorder/redis-shared-cache-sample/readme.md

 4. Launch exampleV1, from the root of the project: "java -jar examplev1/target/examplev1-0.0.1-SNAPSHOT.jar"
 5. Launch exampleV2, from the root of the project: "java -jar examplev2/target/examplev2-0.0.1-SNAPSHOT.jar"
 6. Verify there are no cached values in Redis from the previous examples.
 7. Use your browser or postman to make the a rest call on "http://localhost:8081/customers/2".
-This should take a little more than 5 seconds (the first time) due to the artifical delay and then the cache will make the second call much quicker.
+This should take a little more than 5 seconds (the first time) due to the artificial delay and then the cache will make the second call much quicker.
-8. Use your browser or postman to make the a rest call to second version of the aplication via "http://localhost:8082/customers/2".
+8. Use your browser or postman to make the a rest call to second version of the application via "http://localhost:8082/customers/2".
 This will take 5 seconds on the first call but the second call will will use the cached value.
 9. It you alternate between 1 and 2, you will find they are now both using their own, separate copies of the "same" object from cache.
 10. Use a redis client (like Redis Desktop Manager) to connect to your local redis instance.
 You will see a customer cache with a single entry, but now the value will two cached "rows".
 Each application version will show up as a key with the serialized data as the value.